Rasalp1/canvas-lm/PRIVACY_POLICY.md

 ## Cookies and Tracking

 ### Canvas Session Cookies
-Canvas LM accesses Canvas session cookies **only** when you explicitly scan a course for PDFs.
+Canvs LM accesses Canvas session cookies **only** when you explicitly scan a course for PDFs.
 These cookies are:
 - Used temporarily to authenticate PDF download requests
 - Never stored permanently
 - Never shared with third parties